Hello, this is a long document to print off, if you would me to send you a copy, I am very happy to do so, just send me

 House training a puppy requires time, vigilance, patience and commitment.
-Following the procedures outlined below, you can minimise house-soiling incidents, howecer it must be remembered that virtually every puppy will have an accident in the house, during this process (more likely several).
-It is part of raising a puppy; the more consistent you are in following the basic house training procedures, the faster your puppy will learn acceptable behaviour.
+Following the procedures outlined below, you can minimise house-soiling incidents, however, it must be remembered that virtually every puppy will have an accident in the house, during this process (more likely several), it is part of having and raising a puppy;.
+The more consistent you are in following the basic house training procedures, the faster your puppy will learn acceptable behaviour.
 It may take several weeks to house train your puppy and with some of the smaller breeds, it might take longer.